-Financial liabilities designated upon initial recognition at fair value through profit or loss are designated as such at the initial date of recognition, and only if the criteria in Ind Enterior interior in the statement of profit or loss.
-The Company has not designated as such at the initial recognition, and only if the criteria in Ind.
-AS 109 are satisfied.
+Financial liabilities designated upon initial recognition at fair value through profit or loss are designated as such at the initial date of recognition, and only if the criteria in Ind AS 109 are satisfied.
 For liabilities designated as FVTPL, fair value gains/ losses attributable to changes in own credit risk are recognized in OCI.
 These gains/ loss are not subsequently transferred to statement of Profit and Loss.
 However, the company may transfer the cumulative gain or loss within equity.
-All other changes in fair value of such liability are recognised in the statement of profit or loss.
+All other changes in fair value of such liability are recognized in the statement of profit or loss.
 The Company has not designated any financial liability as at fair value through profit and loss.

-Loans and porrowings
+Loans and borrowings

 This is the category most relevant to the company.
-After initial recognition, interest-bearing toans and borrowings are subsequently measured at amortised cost using the EIR method.
+After initial recognition, interest-bearing loans and borrowings are subsequently measured at amortised cost using the EIR method.
 Gains and losses are recognised in profit or loss when the liabilities are derecognised as well as through the EIR amortisation process.
 Amortised cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
 The EIR amortisation is included as finance costs in the statement of profit and loss.
 This category generally applies to borrowings.